 The combined financial statements include the accounts of ReFrame Ministries (an Illinois nonprofit corporation) and ReFrame Ministries (a Canadian nonprofit corporation) (collectively, the Agency or Agencies).
-The purpose of the Agency is to proclaim God's Word using electronic media to reframe lives around the world.
-The Agency engages in appropriate follow-up with those who respond, sharing God's story, discipling believers, and strengthening local churches.
+The purpose of the Agency is to create contextual media resources that proclaim the gospel, disciple believers, and strengthen the church throughout the world in ten major languages.
+Its vision is that the lives and worldviews of all people around the globe will be transformed by God's gospel message.
+The Agency engages in appropriate follow-up with those who respond to its content and outreach.